VinuCodes404/CodeClauseInternship_Customer_Segmentation_System/README.md

 Key features:

-Dataset The project usually begins with a list of facial images, with the person’s gender (e.g., male or female) and age (e.g., child, adolescent, adult, adult). ) have documented each.
+- Dataset The project usually begins with a list of facial images, with the person’s gender (e.g., male or female) and age (e.g., child, adolescent, adult, adult). ) have documented each.
-Data preprocessing: Data preprocessing includes such tasks as resizing images, changing pixel values, and enlarging the data set to increase model performance
+- Data preprocessing: Data preprocessing includes such tasks as resizing images, changing pixel values, and enlarging the data set to increase model performance.
-Convolutional Neural Network (CNN): CNN is the main component of the modeling algorithm.
+- Convolutional Neural Network (CNN): CNN is the main component of the modeling algorithm.
 It is designed to recognize sequences from images, capturing patterns and information important for sex and age prediction
-Model training: The data set is divided into training and testing.
+- Model training: The data set is divided into training and testing.
 The CNN model is trained on a training set, where it learns how to model image features according to sex and age.
 Loss functions and evaluation criteria (e.g., accuracy) are used to measure the performance of the model.
-Callbacks: Callbacks such as EarlyStopping and ReduceLROnPlateau can be used to monitor and improve the training.
+- Callbacks: Callbacks such as EarlyStopping and ReduceLROnPlateau can be used to monitor and improve the training.
 Prediction: Once a model is trained and tested, it can be used to predict new unseen images.
 These predictors include gender (male or female) and age (e.g., 20-30 years).
-Visualization: Visualization techniques such as confusion matrices or bar charts can be used to check the accuracy and performance of the model.
+- Visualization: Visualization techniques such as confusion matrices or bar charts can be used to check the accuracy and performance of the model.